jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 of the Stanford development team uses include pair programming, unit and integration testing, stand-up meetings, planning sessions, and sprints.
-In pair programming two or more developers collaborate together to code or solve specific problems by having one programmer type while both developers talk through the problem together thereby increasing code comprehension and knowledge transfer within the team.
-Another critical Agile practice used by the Sinopia development team is creating unit tests for specific Javascript modules and integration tests that test interactions between multiple components and modules in the code base through scripting actions in a headless web browser.
+In pair programming two or more developers collaborate together to code or solve specific problems by having one programmer type while both developers talk through the problem together, thereby increasing code comprehension and knowledge transfer within the team.
+Another critical Agile practice used by the Sinopia development team is creating unit tests for specific Javascript modules in addition to integration tests that test interactions between multiple components and modules in the code base through scripting actions in a headless web browser.
-The Sinopia development team also has daily stand-up meetings where the developers check-in with each other and the product owner on progress and challenges encountered in the previous day and to plan for the upcoming day.
+The Sinopia development team also has daily stand-up meetings where the developers check-in with each other and the product owner on progress and challenges encountered in the previous day, as well as plan for the upcoming day.
-The Sinopia team organized to one-to-two week sprints that attempted to accomplish a specific goals and tasks within the time period.
-Each sprint also included a planning meeting at the beginning of the sprint and weekly storytime meeting where challenges and issues that usually required the project owner feedback and decisions that are then incorporated into the sprint execution.
+The Sinopia team is organized in one to two week sprints that attempt to accomplish a specific goals and tasks within the sprint.
+Each sprint also includes a planning meeting at the beginning of the sprint and weekly storytime meeting where challenges and issues that often require the project owner's feedback and decisions that are then incorporated into the sprint execution.

 At the start of the Sinopia project, the decision was made by team to build the linked data editor based on the previous